AnotherMichael8/CSE5236-Android-App/README.md

 # CSE5236-Android-App

-Read the textbook and find Kotlin tutorials online to test
+Read the textbook and find Kotlin tutorials online to hi

 Hello